 The message was clear: no more wallpaper in the hostel.

-Yes, this was a major loss to people who sold wallpapers.
+Yes, this was a significant loss to people who sold wallpapers.
 But do you know who gained the most?
 The artist, those who could draw: live drawings, graffiti, etc. They gained.
 Their services just went viral.

 Everyone wanted a paint job.
 Not just any job, a paint job with designs on the wall.